DOARTT/cod4tool/README.md

 4. Restart cod4 and it should load mvm automatically every time

 # Credits
-most code yoinked from https://github.com/xoxor4d/iw3xo-dev
+Most of the code in this is yoinked from https://github.com/xoxor4d/iw3xo-dev